Where are they now? Real Madrid’s six wonderkids from FM 2012

 What nobody quite expected was how the striker would blossom after leaving the Bernabeu.
 Okay, he didn’t score at all for Benfica after banging them in for Rayo Vallecano, making Espanyol’s decision to part with €20million for his services seem a bit of a punt.

-But look at him now – De Tomas scored 23 goals in the Segunda Division to fire Espanyol back up, and he’s begun the 2021-22 campaign with seven goals in 12 games.
+But look at him now – De Tomas scored 23 goals in the Segunda Division to fire Espanyol back up, and he’s up to 15 goals from 30 appearances in La Liga this season.
+Only Karim Benzema has scored more, and his goalscoring prowess has seen ‘R dot D dot T dot’ rewarded with caps for Spain.

 He took his time, but Football Manager was right to tip De Tomas as one to watch.